mihailthebuilder/fight-alerts-backend/README.md

 Set up AWS lambda with this functionality
 - write terraform
+    - figure out why having an error with `terraform apply` on invalid bucket name
 - amend code to use lambda loggers & handlers

 Set up Jenkins deployment